Frequently Asked Questions

 The Dubai Financial Services Authority is the independent regulator of financial and ancillary services conducted in or from the DIFC.
 You can lodge a complaint online by visiting the DFSA website.

-The Securities and Commodities Authority (SCA) is the regulator of securities and commodities within the United Arab Emirates (UAE), excluding the DIFC.
+The Securities and Commodities Authority (SCA) is the regulator of securities and commodities within the United Arab Emirates (UAE), excluding financial free zones.
 It is responsible for ensuring transparency, integrity and justice as well as the development of investment awareness.

 Central Bank www.centralbank.ae

-The Central Bank of the UAE is the regulator of banks and other financial institutions in the UAE, excluding the DIFC.
+The Central Bank of the UAE is the regulator of banks and other financial institutions in the UAE, excluding financial free zones.
 The main responsibility of the Central Bank is the formulation and implementation of banking, credit and monetary polices to ensure the growth of the national economy of the UAE in a balanced manner.

 Dubai Police www.dubaipolice.gov.ae